ob-d/TRUE.Name.Of.God/Bible/bible.md

     Walk in all the ways that I have commanded you, that it may be well with you.
       Thank you very much I AM very grateful for your help.

+# PUNISH ???
+    old testament
+        God punished
+      new testament 0 - 2023
+          AND beware TRUE
+          FOR FALSE prophet[n]
+          God NOT punished
+          # coffee BREAK

 # mc mind control confusion Tek
     * mc How old mc is God mc ?
     * who is Jesus Christ?